Fetishism, reification, spectacle — are they categories of thought, or categories of practice?

 The proletariat is that dispossessed class which is compelled to sell its own labor-power as a commodity.
 If it’s the system of generalized commodity-production that causes reification and the domination of the blind laws of second nature in the first place, how could the proletariat be an identical subject-object as proletariat?
 This critique is today widespread, and Lukács’s theory is here opposed to the Neue Marx-Lektüre, Postone, Kurz, or another such theorist who argues that capital is the identical subject-object.
 This arguement seems to forget a crucial fact.
 Proletarian labor is a moment of capital, the value-forming substance, without which there is no capital.
 So it seems that both proletariat and capital are subject-object.
 The issue is that while the proletariat, as living labor, is in some sense the ‘subjective’ moment, and dead labor the objective, it is dead labor that domiantes living labor: this is what fetishism is, subject-object inversion.
 Since labor/capital form one contradictory unity, the proletariat can become conscious of the fact that their labor is the value-forming substance, but remain in practice dominated by dead labor so long as they remain the wage-labor proletariat.

 Lukács realizes more of this than his critics admit, but there remain a number of serious holes in his reasoning.
 He begins with what I would consider the accurate contention that “the objective reality is in its immediacy the same for both proletariat and bourgeoisie:” they share “the reification of every aspect of [their] li[ves].”
 I would add that this is because the actions of both classes are compelled by the same actually effective fetishism, that their immediate consciousness is reified as well.
 Lukács states as much that “in his social existence the worker is immediately placed wholly on the side of the object,” dominated by the apparently ‘natural’ laws of the system.
 He contends, however, that the differing social positions of the proletarian and bourgeois mean that the objective economic forces which dominate both are reflectively mediated differently.
-For the bourgeois, everything remains an issue of quantitative relations between things — for example, the necessity of raising productivity under the coercive pressure of competition is experienced solely as a calculation of input costs and output quantatities.
-But for the proletarian that necessity is experienced qualitatively, as, say, the speeding up of the production line to a physically and emotionally straining rate.
-Lukács claims that the proletarian, precisely as object, as living commodity, as direct victim of fetishism, is thus able to see what the bourgeois sees as a quantative relation between things as a qualitative relation between people, as a social process.
+For the bourgeois, everything remains an issue of quantitative relations between things — for example, the necessity of raising productivity under the coercive pressure of competition is experienced solely as a calculation of input costs and output quantities.
+But for the proletarian that necessity is experienced qualitatively, as, say, the speeding up of the production line to a physically and emotionally straining pace.
+Lukács claims that the proletarian, precisely as object, as living commodity, as direct victim of fetishism, is thus able to see what the bourgeois sees as a quantitative relation between things as a qualitative relation between people, as a social process.
 Because Lukács admits that “inasmuch as he is incapable in practice of raising himself above the role of object his consciousness is the self-consciousness of the commodity.”

 But what Lukács cannot see or admit is that this is the only consciousness the proletarian is capable of so long as her pratice does not point beyond the proletarian condition.
 Even if the proletarians take action based on this temporarily seemingly dereified consciousness — say they go on strike — if they demand either a reduction in the pace of work, or a wage increase to compensate for the increased toil — the upshot of their practice is reified, it’s ossified back into relations between things again.
 This is because the fetishism of the economy itself is practically effective, regardless of consciousness.
 We know Lukács was thinking bigger than just ‘economistic’ measures like strikes — let’s suppose the proletariat makes a revolution and nationalizes industry in the hands of the state, as it actually did in 1917.
 So long as the proletariat remains proletariat, that is, sellers of the commodity labor-power valorizing capital, it will remain under the objective thrall of fetishism and reification will settle back into its consciousness.
 That’s because, contrary to what Lukács seems to suggest, the class relation really is reified in practice — it’s constituted not by a direct relation of domination of people over people like the caste relation between a lord and a serf.
 Rather, it’s an abstract form of domination constituted by the relation of people to things, their relation to the means of production, to means of subsistence, to money, and it becomes social only through an equivalent exchange of things — the wage transaction, the exchange of the wage for labor power as a commodity.
 Thus all struggles over the wage or the management of abstract labor remain on reified terrain.
 A “bourgeois class” as such can disappear and the class relation will continue.
 The only “dereification” of the class relation possible is its destruction, which means the process of communisation.